co2-git/prontojs/README.md

 You can see the complete list of events below in the Events section

-## Daster access to response actions
+## Faster access to response actions

 Response actions (`send`, `render`, `redirect`, etc) can be called directly from the server.